- About

 Registered Nursing Program

 New for Spring 2024: Applicants with multiple past applications to the RN Program, and who have never been selected in the lottery, may be eligible for conditional admission to the RN Program without having to be selected in the lottery.
-See page 11 of the 2024 RN Application Handbook.
+See the RN Application Handbook during the application period.

 LVN-to-RN Bridge Program

-The application period for the Spring 2024 LVN-to-RN Bridge Program has closed.
-The next application period for the LVN-to-RN Program will begin on September 16, 2024.
+The application period for the Spring 2025 LVN-to-RN Bridge Program has closed.
+The next application period for the Spring 2026 LVN-to-RN Bridge Program will open on September 15, 2025.

 Pre-Application Orientation Workshop